Join Us for Summer Session!

 - Need technical support?
 You can get assistance with Canvas, Zoom, MyPortal and other online learning tools or software, from the Library West Computer Lab's expert technicians.
-Use the form on the Computer Lab's webpage to request help and get an email response in one business day.
-This service is not available from Sept.
-4-11.
+Use the form on the Computer Lab's webpage to request help.
+They will assist you via live chat, or by email if they're unable to respond right away.

 Students in the LEAD Learning Community put together a printable set of flyers with useful tips for studying online – including advice for studying at home, creating online communities and self-care while sheltering at home.